 Our lead product candidate, JSP191, is a monoclonal antibody designed to block the specific signal on stem cells required for survival.
-It is currently in development as a highly targeted conditioning agent prior to stem cell therapy as well as therapeutics in lower-risk MDS patients, which we expect to commence in the second half of 2022.
-We are also sponsoring two clinical studies of JSP191 as a conditioning agent prior to stem cell transplant.
+It is currently in development as a highly targeted conditioning agent prior to stem cell transplant and as a therapeutic agent in lower-risk MDS patients, which we expect to evaluate in a study commencing in the first quarter of 2023.
+We are sponsoring two clinical studies of JSP191 as a conditioning agent prior to stem cell transplant.
 The first clinical study is an open label Phase 1/2 trial in two cohorts of severe combined immunodeficiency ("SCID") patients: patients with a history of a prior allogeneic transplant for SCID but with poor graft outcomes and newly diagnosed SCID patients.
 The primary endpoint in this study is to evaluate the safety and tolerability of JSP191.
 The secondary goal of this study is to evaluate the efficacy of JSP191 as a conditioning agent in conjunction with a stem cell transplant.
 Based on preliminary results from our ongoing Phase 1/2 clinical trial, we believe JSP191 has demonstrated the ability as a single agent to enable engraftment of donor HSCs as determined by donor chimerism, or the percentage of bone marrow cells in the patient that are of donor origin after transplant.
 Engraftment was observed in seven out of ten T-B-NK+ SCID patients with prior allogeneic transplant, as evidenced by CD15+ donor chimerism of more than 5% averaged from 12-24 weeks post-transplant.
 Increased naïve donor T cell production was observed in the majority of T-B-NK+ subjects, as well as clinical improvement.
 No JSP191 treatment-related serious adverse events ("SAEs") have been reported to date and pharmacokinetics have been consistent with earlier studies in healthy volunteers.
 We expect to complete enrollment in this Phase 1/2 clinical trial by mid-2023.